 Like all gourds and squashes, cantaloupes have a very high water content, but they also contain some interesting nutrients.

 In common with many other yellow and orange foods, cantaloupes are a rich source of vitamin A. According to the World’s Healthiest Foods website, that’s 30 times higher than the beta-carotene content in oranges.
 Not quite in the same bracket as carrots, but still a rich source.

 Many fruits are high in vitamin C and cantaloupe is no exception.
 One cup of the fruit provides about 70% of a human being’s daily requirement.
 That same cup also provides a range of other vitamins and minerals including significant amounts of potassium and copper.

 For example, you’ll hear some vets express the opinion that dogs shouldn’t eat raw chicken because it may contain salmonella and listeria.
-Of course many thousands of dogs around the world eat raw chicken as the mainstay of their diet without coming to any harm, so it’s important to keep these things in perspective.
+Of course many thousands of dogs around the world eat raw chicken as the mainstay of their diet without coming to any harm.
+So it’s important to keep these things in perspective.

-But let’s be honest – if your dog is being fed a complete commercial dog food in the form of a quality kibble, he doesn’t need any extra vitamins.
+But let’s be honest, if your dog is being fed a complete commercial dog food in the form of a quality kibble, he doesn’t need any extra vitamins.
 The food you give him contains everything he needs.
 The same applies to dogs being fed a balanced raw meat and bone diet.

 What’s more, like all sweet fruit, cantaloupe contains substantial amounts of sugar which is not good for your dog’s teeth or his waistline.